columnflow/columnflow/docs/user_guide/building_blocks/selectors.md

 using a "group map".
 An example of such a call using the number of jets and the processes as subgroups is given below, with `results.event` the event selection mask after all selections and having saved during the selection the number of valid jets in each event in the auxiliary field of the SelectionResult object under the name `n_jets`.
+This example stems from the analysis template present in the columnflow Github repository.

 ```{include} ../../../analysis_templates/cms_minimal/__cf_module_name__/selection/example.py
 :start-after: events = self[cutflow_features](events, results.objects, **kwargs)